2 minute read.Last Modified 2022-10-21 15:25 EDT

 TrueCommand can manage TrueNAS Config files.
 TrueCommand can also restore a single config file to multiple systems.

-To apply a config to multiple systems, first create a config backup from the TrueNAS system you with the settings you wish to apply to other TrueNAS units.
+To apply a config to multiple systems, you must first create a config backup from the TrueNAS system with the settings you want to apply to other TrueNAS units.

-The Configuration Backup Window shows a list of backups with the time and date of their creation.
+The Configuration Backup window displays a list of backups with their creation times and dates.

-Click ADD SYSTEM to select a system that will be restored by the config file.
+Click ADD SYSTEM to select a system that the config file restores.

-Once the systems have been chosen, click CONFIRM to upload the config backup to the selected TrueNAS systems.
+Click CONFIRM to upload the config backup to the chosen TrueNAS systems.

-To access the System Inventory page, click the Gear icon and Select System Inventory.
+To access the System Inventory page, click the settings icon and select System Inventory.

-System provides information on the Manufacturer, the Serial numbers of the controllers, the system’s Support Tier, the Support Contract’s Expiration date, the Hostname of the active controller, the CPU, the number of CPU Cores, the amount of Physical Memory, what OS the system is running, and the Uptime.
+The System tab provides information on the Manufacturer, the controllers’ Serial numbers, the system Support Tier, the support Contract expiration date, the active controller Hostname, the CPU, the number of CPU Cores, the amount of Physical Memory, what OS the system is running, and the Uptime.

-Network provides information about the Interface names, Type, Link State and MAC Address.
+The Network tab provides information about the Interface names, Type, Link State and MAC address.

-Storage provides information about the Drives such as Name, Type of drive, Size, Model, Serial Number, and location in the Enclosure.
+The Storage tab provides information about the Drives, such as Name, Type, Size, Model, Serial number, and Enclosure location.

-When creating an iSCSI Volume with TrueCommand, the volume can be configured on multiple systems at the same time.
+With TrueCommand, you can configure iSCSI volumes on multiple systems simultaneously.
 Refer to the iSCSI section for more information.